SUMMER 2025 NEWSLETTER

 1. Outright refusal to sell, rent, or lease the housing accommodation, or otherwise deny or withhold the housing accommodation, based on a person’s lawful source of income.
 N.Y.
 Executive Law §296(5)(a)(1); Code §8-107(5)(1)(a).
 This would include, for example, a landlord’s outright refusal to accept a legitimate Section 8 voucher.
 See Florentino v.
 Nokit Realty Corp., 29 Misc.
 3d 190, 196 (Sup.
 Ct.
 N.Y.
 County 2010).

-2. Representation to any person that any housing accommodation is not available for inspection, sale, rental, or lease when in fact it is available.
+2. Representation to any person that any housing accommodation is not available for inspection, sale, rental, or lease when, in fact, it is available.
 See N.Y.
 Executive Law §296(5)(a)(1); Code §8-107(5)(1)(c).
-This would include, for example, an assertion, by a landlord, to a Section 8 voucher holder, that there are no available units to rent, when in fact there are available units.
+This would include, for example, an assertion by a landlord to a Section 8 voucher holder that there are no available units to rent, when, in fact, there are available units.

 3. Discrimination against any person, because of such person’s lawful source of income, in the terms, conditions, or privileges of the sale, rental, or lease of any such housing accommodation.
 See N.Y.
 Executive Law §296(5)(a)(2); Code §8-107(5)(1)(b).
-This would include, for example, a landlord imposing, upon applicants holding Section 8 vouchers, additional requirements that it does not impose on persons not holding such vouchers, such as requiring them to fill out an application prior to viewing an apartment, or not following up with prospective tenants with vouchers as it does with tenants paying solely by income.
+This would include, for example, a landlord imposing additional requirements upon applicants holding Section 8 vouchers, that it does not impose on persons not holding such vouchers, such as requiring them to fill out an application prior to viewing an apartment, or not following up with prospective tenants with vouchers as it does with tenants paying solely by income.
 See Fair Housing Justice Center, Inc. v.
 Fairstead Management LLC, No. 952363/2023, 2024 N.Y.
 Slip Op.
 33325(U), 2024 WL 4241603, at *8 (Sup.
 Ct.
 N.Y.
 County Sep.
-19, 2024)
+19, 2024

 4. Printing or circulating any statement, advertisement, or publication, or using any form of application for the purchase, rental, or lease of such housing accommodation, or making any record or inquiry in connection with the prospective purchase, rental or lease of such housing accommodation which expresses, directly or directly, any limitation, specification, or discrimination as to lawful source of income, or any intent to make such limitation, specification, or discrimination.
 N.Y.
 Executive Law §296(5)(a)(3); Code §8-107(5)(2).
 This would include, for example, a landlord’s real estate broker or agent informing a prospective applicant who asks whether the landlord accepts vouchers, that the landlord does not accept vouchers.
 See Newson v.
 Vivaldi Real Estate Ltd., ___ A.D.3d ___, 226 N.Y.S.
-3d 6, 8, 14 (1st Dep’t 2025) (holding such allegations, as against landlord’s real estate agent, stated a claim against landlord under NYCHRL).
+3d 6, 8, 14 (1st Dep’t 2025) (holding that such allegations, as against landlord’s real estate agent, stated a claim against landlord under NYCHRL).

-Application of this statute can be problematic in the case of applicants for apartment rentals who receive housing assistance, including but not limited to section 8 vouchers.
-It is standard procedure for landlords to require that applicants be generating an income that is a certain multiple of the monthly rent; often, this minimum-income requirement is set as forty (40) times the monthly rent.
+Application of this statute can be problematic in the case of applicants for apartment rentals who receive housing assistance, including but not limited to Section 8 vouchers.
+It is standard procedure for landlords to require that applicants generate an income that is a certain multiple of the monthly rent; often, this minimum-income requirement is set as forty (40) times the monthly rent.
 Such a minimum-income requirement is imposed in order to confirm that the applicant is receiving sufficient income that s/he will be able to afford to pay rent throughout the rental term, were the applicant to be accepted as a tenant.

 However, a tenant may not be qualified to receive a housing subsidy in the first place if s/he receives an income in excess of a certain amount.
 See Corcoran Group, 2024 WL 776827, at *3 (reciting that complaint of lawful-source-of-income discrimination alleged that to be eligible for Housing Choice Vouchers, a one-person household’s annual income could not exceed $41,800, a two-person household’s annual income could not exceed $47,750, and a three-person household’s annual income could not exceed $53,700, each of which amounts was less than $72,000 minimum income necessary to rent $1,800-per-month apartment under requirement that income be 40 times the monthly rent); Olivierre, 2022 WL 18456529, at *1-2 (recounting plaintiff’s allegations that she had a CityFHEPs voucher, eligibility for which required a gross annual household income no greater than $46,060, whereas owner of property where she wished to reside required her to show a minimum annual income of $62,000).